 Episode II - Attack of the Clones

-I only saw this film once and honestly can't remember much about it, other than that Queen Amidala's wardrobe is fairly atrocious (especially when it gets conveniently ripped Captain Kirk-style to expose her midriff).
+I only saw this film once and honestly can't remember much about it, other than that Queen Amidala's wardrobe is atrocious (especially when it gets conveniently ripped Captain Kirk-style to expose her midriff).
 Aside from that, it is just not a great film.
 I remember that watching it felt a bit like watching someone else play a video game.
 Not particularly engrossing or worth watching.
 You can watch Episode I and skip to Episode III without being lost plot-wise at all.

 Episode III - Revenge of the Sith